 \section{Abstract}

-Search agents connect LLMs to the Internet, enabling access to broader and more up-to-date information.
-However, unreliable search results may also pose safety threats to end users, establishing a new threat surface.
-In this work, we conduct two in-the-wild experiments to demonstrate both the prevalence of low-quality search results and their potential to misguide agent behaviors.
-To counter this threat, we introduce an automated red-teaming framework that is systematic, scalable, and cost-efficient, enabling lightweight and harmless safety assessments of search agents.
-Building on this framework, we construct the \ours benchmark, which includes 300 test cases covering five categories of risks (\eg, misinformation and indirect prompt injection).
-Using this benchmark, we evaluate three representative search agent scaffolds, covering search workflow, tool-calling, and deep research, across 7 proprietary and 8 open-source backend LLMs.
-Our results reveal substantial vulnerabilities of LLM-based search agents: when exposed to unreliable websites, the highest ASR reached 90.5\% for \llm{GPT-4.1-mini} under a search workflow setting.
-Moreover, our analysis highlights the limited effectiveness of common defense practices, such as reminder prompting.
-This emphasizes the value of our framework in promoting transparency for safer agent development.
-Our codebase and test cases are publicly available: \url{https://github.com/jianshuod/SafeSearch}.
+Search agents connect LLMs to the Internet, enabling them to access broader and more up-to-date information.
+However, this also introduces a new threat surface: unreliable search results can mislead agents into producing unsafe outputs.
+Real-world incidents and our two in-the-wild observations show that such failures can occur in practice.
+To study this threat systematically, we propose \ours, an automated red-teaming framework that is scalable, cost-efficient, and lightweight, enabling sandboxed safety evaluation of search agents.
+Using this, we generate 300 test cases spanning five risk categories (\eg, misinformation and prompt injection) and evaluate three search agent scaffolds across 17 representative LLMs.
+Our results reveal substantial vulnerabilities in LLM-based search agents, with the highest ASR reaching 90.5\% for \llm{GPT-4.1-mini} in a search-workflow setting.
+Moreover, we find that common defenses, such as reminder prompting, offer limited protection.
+Overall, \ours provides a practical way to measure and improve the safety of LLM-based search agents.